-We believe that the benefit to our website visitors of assigning staff to fix all documents in scope of the regulations on the floodtoolkit.com website would not be justified, given how infrequently the majority of these documents are accessed, and would impose a disproportionate burden on Northamptonshire County Council.
+We believe that the benefit to our website visitors of assigning staff to fix all documents in scope of the regulations on the floodtoolkit.com website would not be justified, given how infrequently the majority of these documents are accessed, and would impose a disproportionate burden on West and North Northamptonshire Councils.
 To make all documents in scope of the regulations accessible would take up a huge amount of resource.
 We believe this resource would be better allocated to concentrating on making new content and documents accessible, as well as ensuring all content and documents created for the new unitary websites are accessible.

 Content that’s not within the scope of the accessibility regulations

 The interactive Flood Risk Map tools, like most mapping tools, is not designed to be navigated using the keyboard and has limited accessibility to screen reader tools.
 Please contact Floodandwater.email@example.com if you cannot access the map and require this information.

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with information on flood investigations.